FAQ: Equine Herpesvirus (EHV)

 1. What is equine herpesvirus (EHV)?

-Equine herpesviruses are viruses that are found in most horses all over the world.
-Almost all horses have been infected with the virus and have no serious side effects.
-It is currently unknown what causes some infected horses to develop the serious neurological forms that may be fatal.
+Equine herpesviruses are DNA viruses that are found in most horses all over the world.
+Almost all horses have been infected with the viruses and have most of the times no serious side effects.
+It is currently unknown what causes some infected horses to develop the serious neurological forms associated with EHV1 that may be fatal.

 2. EHV stands for equine herpes virus.
-This is a family of viruses which are named by numbers such as EHV 1, 3, 4.
+This is a family of viruses which are named by numbers such as EHV 1, 2, 3, 4 and 5.
 There are more viruses in this family, but EHV 1, 3, and 4 pose the most serious health risks for domestic horses.

 - EHV-1: Can cause four manifestations of disease in horses, including neurological form, respiratory disease, abortion and neonatal death.